modal-labs/gpu-glossary/gpu-glossary/device-software/thread-hierarchy.md

 [thread blocks](/gpu-glossary/device-software/thread-block) are organized into a [thread block grid](/gpu-glossary/device-software/thread-block-grid) that spans the entire GPU.
-[Thread blocks](/gpu-glossary/device-software/thread-block) are strictly limited in their coordiation and communication.
+[Thread blocks](/gpu-glossary/device-software/thread-block) are strictly limited in their coordination and communication.
 Blocks within a grid execute concurrently with respect to each other, with no guaranteed execution order.
 CUDA programs must be written so that any interleaving of blocks is valid, from fully serial to fully parallel.
 That means